ekapolc/gowajee_corpus/README.md

 XXX

-## Version 2018-1
+## Version 0.9

-There are XXX utterances collected from XX speakers.
-X are males, while X are females.
-The total length of the corpus is XXX hours.
-The vocabulary size is XX words with a total of XXX words.
+There are XX utterances collected from XX speakers.
+XX are males, while XX are females.
+The total length of the corpus is XX hours.
+The vocabulary size is XX words with a total of XX words.

 ### Download